goo-oog/CRUD-API-with-Sanctum/README.md

     composer install

+Open `composer.json` and run all 4 scripts at the end of that file.

 Create database, then open .env file and fill its info there:

     DB_DATABASE=
     DB_USERNAME=
     DB_PASSWORD=

 For testing: PHPUnit uses different database `testing` but you can modify it in phpunit.xml file: